Through mindfulness you learn to

 Mindfulness is a way of being present to our moment-by-moment experience, with an attitude of acceptance, curiosity and kindness.

 Unhappiness, stress and depression are on the rise: the World Health Organisation estimates that depression will pose the second-biggest health burden globally by 2020.
 Hundreds of research studies have shown that the practise of mindfulness not only helps to relieve stress and anxiety, but also improves sleep, effectiveness at work, decrease irritability and satisfaction in close relationships.
 It has shown to improve the immune system and is applied to a wide range ot health conditions such as chronic pain, cancer, chronic fatigue, dependence on drugs and alcohol, tinnitus, skin conditions, and many more.

-Our mindfulness training is usually delivered in the form of 8 week courses including a day retreat.
+Our mindfulness training is usually delivered in the form of 8 or 9 week courses including a day retreat.
 It offers a range of effective methods for dealing with stress, anxiety and depression in our daily lives.
 It is based on MBCT (Mindfulness-based Cognitive Therapy) and MBSR (Mindfulness-based Stress Reduction), programmes that combine contemporary medical research and ancient Buddhist approaches to well-being.
 The main part of the training is done during home practice.

 What are the main components of the programme?

 The main methods are mindful movement (a gentle form of yoga), bodyscan meditation (lying down) and sitting meditation.
 In each class, you have an opportunity to talk about your experiences with the home practices, the obstacles that inevitably arise, and how to deal with them skilfully.
 Each class is organized around a theme that is explored through both group inquiry and mindfulness practice.